elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 - All tests in a spec file must be order-independent.

 Remember that minimizing the number of times the web page is loaded, we minimize as well the execution time.

+### CCS test specific
+When testing CCS we want to put our focus in making sure that our `Source` instance is receiving properly the data that comes from the `Remote` instances, as well as the data is displayed as we expect on the `Source`.

+For that reason and in order to make our test more stable, use the API to execute all the actions needed before the assertions.

 ## Test Artifacts